1964 Constitution of Afghanistan: Provisions

 A new parliament was created, dominated by its lower house (the Wolesi Jirgah), which was to be elected through universal suffrage.
 It had the power to reject royal appointments to the cabinet and to dismiss it by a vote of no confidence.
 Laws passed by parliament were to have constitutional precedence over traditional Islamic law (the Sharia).
 Parliament was to meet regularly, not at royal pleasure as before.
 It could refuse budget increases, but could not reduce appropriations below the level of the previous year.
 Its members had control over the organization of parliament and enjoyed legal immunity for what they said in debate.
 Members had the right to form political parties, but their formation required legislation acceptable to the cabinet and, hence, the king.

 Bold as its innovations were compared with the functional autocracy it replaced, the constitution was filled with provisions intended to assure that the royal government would not lose control.
 A wide constitutional gulf separated the cabinet from the parliament.
 The cabinet was to exercise the monarch's powers, including the initiation of all government policy and the invocation of emergency decrees.
 Cooperation between officials and legislators, integral to classical parliamentary systems, was discouraged.
 Legislators were prohibited from holding ministerial or other executive positions.
 The cabinet was assured control over the composition of the Meshrano Jirgah, the parliament's upper house.

+The constitution also established Afghanistan as a unitary state and administrative subdivisions like provinces, districts, subdistricts, and rural and urban municipalities were under the orders of the central government.
+Powers were also restricted and local leaders were appointed by the president.
+The constitution called forelected local councils, however the law responsible for the implementation of said councils wasn't passed.

 Judicial restructuring and elective provincial councils were endorsed, but the constitution did not prescribe their structure or working arrangements.
 The failure to spell out a complete structure for the government lent a provisional character to the constitution.
 At least seventy articles required parliamentary legislation in order for them to take effect.

 The constitution's democratic features were especially provisional.
 Ample authority was retained for the executive branch to slow, halt or reverse legislation.
 Nor was caution only displayed toward would-be overweening legislators.
 The most notorious provision in the constitution was its prohibition of official or political activity by any member of the royal family other than the monarch.
 The implications of this clause would soon haunt the constitutionalists.
 No means was provided for an increasingly restless Muhammad Daud, a cousin of the King and former Prime Minister of Afghanistan from 1953 to 1963, to return to power without nullifying the constitution.